-6. EXPERIMENTAL SETUP
+6. Experimental Setup

-This section presents our experimental environment.
-Our environment consists of a prototyping board, our in-house cache simulator with pattern analysis and a real workload, or PocketPC[6].
-The prototyping board has ARM9-based microcontroller, SRAM, SDRAM, NOR flash and NAND memories as shown in Figure 6.
-It is used not only to implement a real cache configuration on FPGA but also to gather memory address trace from running applications for cache simulator.
-The specification of main processor and NAND flash memory is shown in Table 2.
-The cache simulator explores various parameters such as miss rate, replacement policy, associativity and cache size based on memory traces from the prototyping board.
+This section presents our experiment environment.
+Our environment consists of a prototyping board, our in-house cache simulator with pattern analysis and a real workload, namely PocketPC [6] as shown in Figure 6.
+The prototyping board is composed of: main board and daughter board (a yellow rectangle in Figure 6).
+The main board has ARM9-based micro-controller, SDRAM, NOR flash and so on.
+The daughter board contains an FPGA for cache controller and victim cache, fast SRAM for tag and cache memory, and two NAND flash memories.
+The daughter board is used not only to implement a real cache configuration on FPGA but also to gather memory address traces from running applications.
+In Figure 7, one NAND is dedicated to NAND XIP and the other NAND is dedicated for collecting memory traces from host bus.
+Trace collection function is started and stopped by using manual switches and manual switch's on/off interval determines the time period for trace gathering.
+Collected address traces are stored for cache simulator.

+The specification of main processor and NAND flash is shown in Table 2.
+The cache simulator explores various parameters such as miss rate, replacement policy, assoicativity, and cache size based on memory traces from the prototyping board.
 The real embedded workload, PocketPC supports XIP-enabled image based on the existing ROMFS file systems in which each application can be directly executed without being loaded into RAM.